DanielGabrys/Wirtualny-Dziekanat/README.md

 AS TEACHER - you have access to students data, for exmaple you can modify their marks

-AS WORKER - you have access to students and workers, you can manage them adding/deleting students or changing teachers
+AS WORKER - you have access to students and teachers, you can manage them adding/deleting students or changing teachers